dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 == Upgrade Notice ==

-Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.
+Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v4.2.10 - 03/03/22 =
+* Dev           - New define defined('ePDQ_REFID') for processing refunds using MC account.
+* Update        - Freemius SDK updated.

+= v4.2.9 - 31/01/22 =
+* Fix           - Replaced plugin icon image with updated version.

 = v4.2.8 - 06/01/22 =
 * Dev           - Minimised plugin admin CSS file.